[Case Study Off Road México]

 Visual sublevels with icons

-Friction: The heuristic evaluation revealed visual overload and difficulty scanning lists; Carla needed to quickly understand what each service included.
+Friction: Heuristic analysis revealed visual overload and difficulty scanning lists; Carla needed to quickly understand what each service included.

 14